Jack White: 2004–2009: Founding of The Raconteurs and The Dead Weather

-Solo career

-White's popular and critical success with the White Stripes opened up opportunities for him to collaborate as a solo artist with other musicians.
-He has joined other artists on their recordings, as well as invited artists to perform on his projects.
-He has also worked as a producer for various artists, often through his label, Third Man Records.

-Rumors began to circulate in 2003 that White had collaborated with Electric Six for their song "Danger!
-High Voltage".
-He and the Electric Six both denied this, and the vocal work was credited officially to John S O'Leary.
-In subsequent interviews with Chris Handyside, however, Dick Valentine and Corey Martin (Electric Six band members) acknowledged White's involvement and confirmed that he received no payment.
+2009–2011: Breakup of the White Stripes

+White revealed that the White Stripes were planning to release a seventh album by the summer of 2009.
+On February 20, 2009 (and during the final episode of Late Night with Conan O'Brien), the band made their first live appearance after the cancellation of the Icky Thump tour, and a documentary about their Canadian tour—titled The White Stripes: Under Great White Northern Lights—debuted later that year at the Toronto International Film Festival.

-White worked with Loretta Lynn on her 2004 album Van Lear Rose, which he produced and performed on.
-The album was a critical and commercial success.
-In 2008, White collaborated with Alicia Keys on the song "Another Way to Die", the theme song for the James Bond film Quantum of Solace.
-In 2009, Jack White was featured in It Might Get Loud, a film in which he, Jimmy Page, and the Edge come together to discuss the electric guitar and each artist's different playing methods.
+In October 2009, Mosshart confirmed that the second Dead Weather album was "halfway done", and the first single, "Die by the Drop", was released on March 30, 2010.
+The new album (again on the Third Man Records label) was titled Sea of Cowards and was released on May 7 of that year in Ireland, on May 10 in the United Kingdom, and on May 11 in the U.S. In 2009, Jack White was featured in It Might Get Loud, a film in which he, Jimmy Page, and the Edge come together to discuss the electric guitar and each artist's different playing methods.
 White's first solo single, "Fly Farm Blues", was written and recorded in 10 minutes during the filming of the movie that August.
 The single went on sale as a 7-inch vinyl record from Third Man Records and as a digital single available through iTunes on August 11, 2010.
 In November 2010, producer Danger Mouse announced that White—along with Norah Jones—had been recruited for his collaboration with Daniele Luppi entitled Rome.
 White provided vocals to three songs on the album: "The Rose with the Broken Neck", "Two Against One", and "The World".

+After almost two years with no new releases, the White Stripes reported on their official website on February 2, 2011, that they were disbanding.
+White emphasized that it was not due to health issues or artistic differences, "but mostly to preserve what is beautiful and special about the band".

 White finished and performed the song "You Know That I Know", and it was featured on The Lost Notebooks of Hank Williams, released on October 4, 2011.
 In that same year, he produced and played on Wanda Jackson's album The Party Ain't Over.
 To her delight, his studio also released the album on a 7-inch vinyl.
 White also appeared on AHK-toong BAY-bi Covered, performing a cover of U2's "Love Is Blindness".
-White has worked with other artists as well, including Beck, the Rolling Stones, Jeff Beck, Bob Dylan, and Insane Clown Posse.